yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 The project proposed fits the work programm "Platform for ICT for Learning and Inclusion" as it seeks to initiate a dialogue between university scholars and students, artists, knowledge institutions and private companies about the potential merits of ICT for new forms of teaching, learning, knowledge production and transfer.

-The dialogue will be initiated on and around a open online learning and collaboration platform that allows students, researchers but also the general public in an hands on approach to develop and discuss ICT related issues.
+The dialogue will be initiated on and around a open online learning and collaboration platform that allows students, researchers but also the general public in an hands on approach to shape ICT and discuss ICT related issues.
 The platform seeks to train students and researchers to understand and shape the digital tools surrounding them.
 The open design of this interface encourages them to pass on the tools they created and the knowledge they generated.

 The exchange on the use of and knowledge about ICT in research and education will be further advanced by an offline lab that accompanies the online platform.
 In this space, that explores the interplay of on- and offline collaborations, workshops, hackathons and presentations are set up to point the attention of a broad audience towards ICT as a means to enhance knowledge production and encourage them to participate on the online platform itself.